Skip to content

 Devon

-Enjoy a family day out this autumn in Devon.
-Run wild at Knightshayes - with over 200 acres to explore, let off steam in the woodland play area, and wander the buggy-friendly paths in the Formal & Woodland garden.
-At Killerton, discover the Lady Cott (Bear's Hut) in the garden, little ones can enjoy the playground area, try your hand at orienteering, pick up the Volcano Explorer Challenge, and explore the garden, woods, and parkland.
-Saltram has a garden for all seasons, with free sensory trails throughout the year to get children connecting with nature, with buggy and wheelchair friendly routes, and cycling routes that venture further into the estate.Explore Devon as a family this autumn
+Enjoy a family day out in Devon.
+Run wild at Knightshayes with over 200 acres to explore.
+Let off steam in the woodland play area, and wander the buggy-friendly paths in the formal & woodland garden.
+At Killerton, discover the Lady Cott (Bear's Hut) in the garden.
+Little ones can enjoy the playground area and explore the garden, woods, and parkland.
+Saltram has a garden for all seasons, with free sensory trails throughout the year to get children connecting with nature.
+There are buggy and wheelchair friendly routes, and cycling routes that venture further into the estate.Explore Devon as a family

 Somerset

-At Dunster Castle pick up a free family Castle Explorer trail sheet and enjoy the castle from a new perspective, with fun activities along the way, settle down on the comfy sofas and play some games in the Morning Room, try on costumes and discover different times periods through history in the Hat Room.
-Play your way in the different play areas at Tyntesfield for smaller and bigger children, clamber on the big tractor, make your way down the slides, and build a den.
+At Dunster Castle, pick up a free Castle Explorer trail sheet and enjoy the castle from a new perspective, with fun activities along the way.
+Settle down on the comfy sofas and play some games in the Morning Room, or try on costumes in the Hat Room.
+Play your way in the different play areas at Tyntesfield for smaller and bigger children.
+Clamber on the big tractor, make your way down the slides, and build a den.
 Inside the house, see what treasures you can spot as you explore.Plan your family day out in Somerset

-Play your way in the different play areas at Tyntesfield for smaller and bigger children, clamber on the big tractor, make your way down the slides, and build a den.
+Play your way in the different play areas at Tyntesfield for smaller and bigger children.
+Clamber on the big tractor, make your way down the slides and build a den.
 Inside the house, see what treasures you can spot as you explore.
-Enjoy the Old Lodge play area at Dyrham Park where youngsters can play on climbing equipment, balance beams, a log tunnel, and play kitchens.
+Discover the Old Lodge play area at Dyrham Park where youngsters can play on climbing equipment, balance beams, a log tunnel, and play kitchens.
 Inside the house there are interactive ways to explore, from 17th-century hats and wigs to try on to replica object to feel.Family days out in Bath and Bristol

 Dorset

-Explore the ruins at Corfe Castle and take part in the Secrets of the Shadows family quest, can you help the resident ghost detective - Godwin the Jackdaw - with his investigation?
-Little ones can run free in the play areas at Kingston Lacy, scramble, clamber and slide in the Woodland Trail play area, where the equipment might be a castle, a ship or a fort – let your imagination decide.
-Hop over to the Kitchen Garden, where the play area takes inspiration from its surroundings for younger children; you can take a ride on a wooden cow, plant wooden veg in the mini greenhouse and relax on the buddy swing, suitable for even the smallest babies.Family adventures in Dorset
+Explore the ruins at Corfe Castle and take part in the many seasonal trails and family activities.
+Little ones can run free in the play areas at Kingston Lacy.
+Scramble, clamber and slide in the Woodland Trail play area, where the equipment might be a castle, a ship or a fort – let your imagination decide.
+Or hop over to the Kitchen Garden, where the play area takes inspiration from its surroundings for younger children; you can ride on a wooden cow, plant wooden veg in the mini greenhouse and relax on the buddy swing, suitable for even the smallest babies.Family adventures in Dorset

 Wiltshire

-Let off steam at Stourhead as little ones explore the play area and enjoy a swing, clamber on the climbing ropes.
-Inside the house, pick up a children's spotter trail - using the clues, can you spot all the special items around the house?
-Head to the garden at Avebury Manor to take part in a nature spotting trail, ten painted birds have been hidden around the 'rooms' of the garden and there is a small prize on offer to anyone who can find them all.
-Little explorers can borrow an 'explorer backpack' from the garden gate, it has everything needed to inspect the nature around the garden (included binoculars or magnifying glasses, spotter sheets and bug bingo cards to help identify the insects, animals, butterflies and plants)Family fun in Wiltshire
+Let off steam at Stourhead as little ones explore the play area, enjoy a swing and clamber on the climbing ropes.
+Inside the house, pick up a children's spotter trail - can you spot all the special items around the house?
+Head to the garden at Avebury Manor where little explorers can borrow an 'explorer backpack' from the garden gate.
+It has everything you need to inspect the nature around the garden including binoculars, magnifying glasses, spotter sheets and bug bingo cards.Family fun in Wiltshire

 Gloucestershire and the Cotswolds